timeworn/feathers-giveth-v1/README.md

 ## Scripts

-The `scripts` directory contains a few scripts to help development.
+The `feathers-giveth/scripts` directory contains a few scripts to help development.

 `deploy.js` - deploys a new vault & liquidPledging contract

 `getState.js` - prints the current state of the deployed vault & liquidPledging contracts.

 `confirm.js` - confirms any payments that are pending in the vault

 ## Testing